bartekbrak/learn_sticky_bit/README.md

     sudo su other -c 'rm -f mine'                                                   # Operation not permitted sudo su other -c 'touch mine/can_create_with_sticky'                            # fine

-    # let's disable sticky bit and see that 777 enables
+    # let's disable sticky bit and see what 777 enables
     chmod +t mine
     sudo su other -c 'mv mine/sticky_will_protect_me mine/can_rename'               # fine
     sudo su other -c 'rm -f mine/sticky_will_protect_me'                            # fine sudo su other -c 'rm -f mine'                                                   # fine